1jour1vin

 Bettane & Desseauve

-The domaine offers expressive wines from the finest crus of the Vaucluse and Gard regions.
-Everything is done with the utmost respect for the terroirs, with the determination to produce wines worthy of their potential.
-Madeleine Delorme, accompanied by her daughter Ambre, carry on with great care and determination in the spirit of excellence that is the hallmark of the domaine and this winegrowing family.
-A superb range of saline, fleshy whites and deep, delicate reds, driven by thirst-quenching tension and balance.
-The domaine's style is increasingly racy and precise.
+The estate offers expressive wines from the finest vineyards in Vaucluse and Gard.
+Everything is done with the utmost respect for the terroirs, with the aim of producing wines that live up to their potential.
+Madeleine Delorme, accompanied by her daughter Ambre, continues to work with great care and determination in the spirit of excellence that characterizes the estate and this winegrowing family.
+A superb range of salty, full-bodied whites and deep, delicate reds, enlivened by a thirst-quenching tension and a perfectly balanced structure.
+The estate is moving towards increasingly racy and precise wines.
 The fourth star is fast approaching.

 Decanter